berthelemy/consulting.berthelemy.net/collections/_drafts/2024-05-08-buying-software.md

 - **Search engine generic search**: Type in the genre of software you're looking for.
 Don't forget to also include <mark>"open source"</mark> if you're looking for free or customizable software.
 They don't have the marketing budget to compete with the commercial vendors.
 - **Comparison sites**: Places like [G2](https://www.g2.com/){:target="_blank"}, [Capterra](https://www.capterra.com/){:target="_blank"} and [Alternative To](https://alternativeto.net/){:target="_blank"} can be useful starting points
 - **Analysts**: Different industries have their own specialist analysts.
 For learning technology, you could look at [Fosway's 9 grids](https://www.fosway.com/9-grid-2/){:target="_blank"} or [Craig Weiss' Find An LMS](https://www.findanlms.com/){:target="_blank"}
 - **Blog posts**: If you're looking for something with mass appeal (like project management software), you'll find dozen of blog posts comparing different systems.
+Look at the comparison factors that they identify.
 Be warned, many are written by suppliers trying to make their software sound the best...

 Start to identify the key differences between the suppliers.
 It's like looking for a house - you'll gradually start to pick out the things that are important to you.